top of page

 7. Social Media

-Your logo design is undoubtedly your most important branding piece.
+Business start up guide: Your logo design is undoubtedly your most important branding piece.
 It forms the basis of 80% of first impressions of your business, whether it’s on your social media, website, business card, or elsewhere.
 There’s a lot to consider when getting your logo designed, dictating the way your business comes across to potential clients – and some of these will form the foundations of most of your marketing activities.

 With myperfectpack professional graphic designer , you can get your logo quickly .